Alexvz2/oldWebiste/README.md

 Furthermore, the secondary purpose of this portfolio is to practice JS, HTML5 & CSS 3 and learn Bootstrap.

-Some of the Webpage attributes were inspired by
-The Javascript Animations were obtained from
+Some of the Webpage attributes were inspired by Drew Ryan The Javascript Animations were obtained from
     TypeWriter- Original work by Simon Shahriveri (https://codepen.io/hi-im-si/pen/DHoup)